 Agrasar has an innovative range of outreach activities to reach every nook and cranny of the community.
-Initiatives such as personalized door-to-door visits, group meetings, street plays, canopies, and focused community camps are meticulously planned to spread awareness amongst youth who are constrained in finding gainful employment opportunities.
+Initiatives such as personalized door-to-door visits, group meetings, street plays, canopies, and focused community camps are meticulously planned to spread awareness amongst youth who are constrained in finding gainful employment opportunities or struggling with any other challenges to avail basic rights and services.
 Agrasar runs a Radio Programme-Career Express-in collaboration with Community Radio, Gurgaon Ki Awaaz 107.8 FM to reach youth who cannot access regular brick and mortar training facilities.
-Weekly Radio Shows, Newscasting Sessions and Workshops provide timely information regarding soft skills, interview preparation, spoken English, Financial Literacy, Social Security, Workers Rights, Job Opportunities etc.
+Weekly Radio Shows, Newscasting Sessions and Workshops provide timely information regarding Identity Cards, soft skills, interview preparation, spoken English, Financial Literacy, Social Security, Workers Rights and Job Opportunities.

 Even though we understand that designing scalable interventions is important, we do not believe in targeting numbers.
 Whenever being asked the question - "How is it going?", our team members would normally talk about students and people - successes achieved or challenges being faced in particular cases.
 We also try to be fair and objective in communicating about 'impact' to all stakeholders. e.g. you would often hear us mentioning that - "Around 20% of the youth who come to our Employability Centres would have gone in similar jobs had they not joined us.
 Therefore, we need to find even better avenues of placement."
 We would also talk about children who we were not able to mainstream.
 We share our successes as well as challenges so as to attract people and organizations in our journey who mean to make a "real impact".